BetterLuke/databases/README.md

-# Intro to Relational Databases
+# Tournament Database (Intro to Relational Databases)
 =============

-These are the files for the Introduction to Relational Databases class.
-The goal here is to provide a introduction to designing a database through the use of PostgreSQL.
+This is a project for creating a simple tournament database.
+The user will be able to register players for tournaments, report matches, check standings, and producess swiss pairings for future rounds of tournaments.

 Contains: